FAQ / NorthCape4000 – Edition IV

 11) GPRS Tracker in the Edition IV

-The device will be delivered during the meeting on July 24th.
+In case of tracking system made by device, this will be delivered during the meeting on July 24th.
 To receive the GPRS tracker, which we remember is free of charge, a deposit is required (fully refunded on return of the device).
 To be refunded the device must be shipped working and complete with all its accessories (case and USB charging cable) to the address that the Staff will sent to you.
 For technical specs about the GPRS tracker a dedicated email will be sent to each participant.

 The details of the deposit and the repayment times / procedures relating to the GPRS tracker will be communicated later.

 In the IV edition of NorthCape4000 you will have to cross a sea route from Estonia (Tallinn) to Finlandia (Helsinki).
 The following routes are available: